有機ELの世界に

 INTERVIEW POINT

 Joined the company in 1993.
 Majored in organic synthetic chemistry at university and graduate school.
 After joining the company, he was assigned to the optoelectronic materials group at the Central Research Institute, where he was responsible for the development of ferroelectric liquid crystal materials.
 From 1997, he was in charge of developing blue OLED materials, while at the same time working on the production of full-color OLED TVs for exhibitions.
 After that, he confirmed the performance improvement of the materials used for blue OLED and OLED element using them, and in 2002, he applied for a patent for OLED element and organic light-emitting media.
-In 2009, he received the Achievement Award from OLED Discussion Group.
+In 2009, he received the Achievement Award from Japan OLED Forum.
 In 2018, he received National Commendation for Invention Program along with Masahide Matsuura and Kenichi Fukuoka.
 He will be awarded the Purple Ribbon Medal in the Spring 2024 Honors.

 有機合成という